Causal Structure Learning in Directed, Possibly Cyclic, Graphical Models: Discovering the Markov equivalence class

-where the sets $E^{(1)}_{(\sP,\pi)}, E^{(2)}_{(\sP,\pi)}, E^{(3)}_{(\sP,\pi)}, E^{(4)}_{(\sP,\pi)}, D^{(t)}_{(\sP,\pi)}$ for $t\in \{2,\ldots,n-2\}$, and $E^{(6)}_{(\sP,\pi)}$ are defined in Propositions~\ref{prop: Rich1},~\ref{prop: Rich2},~\ref{prop: Rich3},~\ref{prop: Rich4},~\ref{prop: Rich5}, and~\ref{prop: Rich6} respectively. \end{definition} The graphical score of any partially ordered partition $(\sP,\pi)\in \mathcal{S}$ is a vector in $\mathbb{Z}^{n+2}$.
+\end{definition} The graphical score of any partially ordered partition $(\sP,\pi)\in \mathcal{S}$ is a vector in $\mathbb{Z}^{n+2}$.
 Equipping $\mathbb{Z}^{n+2}$ with the \textit{lexicographical order} allows us to compare the graphical scores of different partially ordered partitions.
-Our main result in this subsection is the following. \begin{theorem} Each minimizer of the graphical score over $\mathcal{S}$, uniquely determines the Markov equivalence class of $G^\star$. \end{theorem} The proof of this theorem can be found at the end of this subsection.
-We now proceed to carefully define each of the entries of our graphical score. \begin{definition} Let $G=(V,E)$ be a directed graph.
-Consider the following equivalence relation on $V$: For all $i,j\in V$,
+Our main result in this subsection is the following. \begin{theorem} Each minimizer of the graphical score over $\mathcal{S}$, uniquely determines the Markov equivalence class of $G^\star$. \end{theorem}

-The equivalence relation $\sim$ gives rise to a partition on $V$, each section of which is called a \textit{strongly connected component} of $G$.
-We denote the set of the strongly connected components of $G$ by $\cycle(G)$.